 A court will hand down its decision at the Interim Hearing and make an interim order, which is enforceable.
 If the interim order is breached, there can be serious consequences.

-The outcomes of an Interim Hearing can last a long time, particularly if there is significant delay in the Court allocating a final hearing.
+Interim Hearings can have long-lasting effects, especially if the Court takes a while to schedule a final hearing.
 The decisions made at the hearing can also impact the outcome of your case.
-Seeking legal advice from a family law expert is strongly recommended.
+We strongly recommend seeking legal advice from a Child Custody Law expert.

-All parties are required to attend and participate at the Interim Hearing unless the court requests otherwise.
+All parties must attend and participate in the Interim Hearing unless the court requests otherwise.
 Non-attendance may lead to the court making orders in the absence of one party without proper consideration of their evidence.